xmtp/xmtp-message-history-server/README.md

 ## Usage

+Set the `AES_KEY` and `SIGNING_KEY` environment variables.

+    export AES_KEY=only-authorized-installations-should-share-this-key
+    export SIGNING_KEY=used-to-sign-the-message-bundle

 ### Uploading a File

 To upload a file, send a POST request to http://0.0.0.1:5558/upload with the file data in the request body.
-The upload request must include an `X-HMAC` header using `SHA256` as the hashing algorithm.

 The server will return a unique ID for the uploaded file.